atomlab/ai-test/README.md

 docker build -t ai-test -f ./Dockerfile .
 ```

 Clone a repository with AI models.
 It may take some time to load large files with models.
+Full size 5-6GB.

 For example, take model https://huggingface.co/gpt2